 Gage, as noted, did file an appeal.
 That hearing was scheduled for June 17.
 Close friend and fellow coach, Bernie Traurig, a veteran member of the U.S. equestrian team, said Gage phoned him last week distraught after learning a second individual had come forward and SafeSport had requested a continuance to his appeal.

-Another key point of differentiation with SafeSport is that there is no statute of limitations on the amount of time permitted for a victim of a crime to initiate legal proceedings.
+Another key point of differentiation with SafeSport is that there is no statute of limitations on the amount of time permitted for a victim to file a complaint.
 In the judicial system, this statute varies from state to state.
 Currently, there are seven states that have abolished the statute of limitations for all felony sex crimes.
 So, while SafeSport isn’t in the majority they also aren’t alone.
 In Gage’s case, the incidents allegedly occurred over 30 years ago.

-SafeSport doesn’t have a statute of limitations because they believe time passed does not minimize the crime or the victim’s experience.
+The reasoning behind this SafeSport clause is that time passed does not minimize the crime or the victim’s experience.
 The consideration is not in how long ago the alleged event took place.
 Just that it did.

-SafeSport addressed this point in their statement, which reads:
+SafeSport addressed this point in a statement, which reads:

 “The Center does not have a statute of limitations, as we disagree with those who seek to invalidate abuse that occurred many years ago.
 To change the culture of sport, individuals must be held accountable for their behavior, regardless of how long ago it occurred.
 The Center recognizes just how difficult it is for victims of sexual abuse to come forward, no matter the circumstances; the trauma of abuse is bad enough, which is why the Center works so hard to protect their privacy, allowing them to speak on their own terms, when and if they so choose.”